mvaldezc/vision_tools/code_explanation/particlefilter.md

 #### Code explanation

-The libraries, the definitions and the global variables declarations are presented first,
+The libraries, the definitions and the global variables declarations are presented first, here the number of particles N can be changed, as well as the noise covariances.
+Also a couple of random number generators using different probability density functions are declared.

 ```C++
 #include "ros/ros.h"